Early Years Curriculum Policy

 On transfer from Golders Hill School to an independent school during the EYFS or Year 1, the class teacher will provide a report on each of the areas of Learning and Development or will complete any form provided by the receiving school.
 This is in addition to passing on the GHS EYFS Profile, if requested by the new school.

-On transferring between year groups at Golders Hill School, the Golders Hill EYFS Profile folder must be completed by the May half-term holiday.
+On transferring between year groups at Golders Hill School, the Golders Hill EYFS Profile Information must be completed by the May half-term holiday.
 Each year group should make a record of the child’s progress through the ‘ages and stages’ of the Development Matters guidance cross referenced to the accompanying, dated evidence

 A copy of the submission summary sent to the London Borough of Barnet in June will be kept for comparison with previous and future cohorts.